Guide to Nursing Homes: Understanding Care, Costs, and Options

 Having the Conversation with Family

-Discussing the transition to a nursing home can be difficult due to emotional attachments and concerns about independence and change.
+Discussing the move to a nursing home can be challenging due to emotional and practical concerns.
+It's important to approach the conversation with empathy and understanding.

 Talking Points

-- Emphasize the benefits of professional care and support.
+- Highlight the benefits of professional care and support.

 Common Objections